 You’re probably here because you got confused with the gov’s website, right?
-So let me share my experience dealing with the infamous clerical error on birth certificate.
+So let me share my experience dealing with the infamous clerical error on a birth certificate.
 (My case at least)

 The Birth Certificate Error

 The biggest problem way back then is that most of the data were not checked thoroughly and were published swiftly.
-Of course, your parents won’t tell you that they are the ones at fault, although they told the encoder the name, these encoder did something else from what they are supposed to do, ‘ask for the spelling’.
+Of course, your parents won’t tell you that they are the ones at fault, although they told the encoder the name, this encoder did something else from what they are supposed to do, ‘ask for the spelling’.

 Anyway, what I did was I just corrected the first entry since it is the first field to be read when checked.
 So after like 7 years when I first noticed it *College*, I freakin did it!
 I took my first step of going to my birth city, Calumpit, Bulacan.
 Where I fill out a form for the request.
 Here are the following documents I brought for verification: